hstrada/hstrada/README.md

 ### What I believe 🚀

-⏳ Focus, Persistence and Consistency
+⏳ Focus, Persistence and Consistency.

 ### You can find me at 💬